cavilosa/FSND/projects/02_trivia_api/starter/README.md

     "current_category": None
 })
 ```
+-Request Arguments: searchTerm.

-Inappropriate request, like `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"search": "title"}' ` will give an error 400.
+- Inappropriate request, like `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"search": "title"}' ` will give an error 400.

-Sample: `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"searchTerm": "title"}'
+- Sample: `curl http://127.0.0.1:5000/questions/search -X POST -H "Content-Type: application/json" -d '{"searchTerm": "title"}'
 `

 #### GET /categories/<id>
-In this endpoint the application returns all questions in the category by its id number, success, a number of questions in the category and a selected category's id number.
+- Returns all questions in the category by its id number, success, a number of questions in the category and a selected category's id number.
 ```
 ({
     "success": True,